Undergraduate Course: Product Design: Connected Things (DESI10057)

 ||Students are expected to develop skills in the use of software and hardware technologies to elicit data from specific social settings in real-time.

 The semester long combination of review, reflect and make will result in two distinct outputs:

-1. The development of a technology probe that captures, streams and reacts to data.
+1. The development of technical devices that capture, stream and react to data.
 40%

-2. The design, development and evaluation of an interactive connected device for a specific social setting.
+2. The design and development of an interactive technology probe for a specific social setting and the analysis of the data captured.
 60%

 Relationship between Assessment and Learning Outcomes: